 Online Engineering Schools in Kentucky

-KY Online Bachelor’s Degrees in Engineering
+Online Bachelor’s Degrees in Engineering in KY

 To secure employment as an engineer in KY, a bachelor’s degree is a typical entry-level education.
 In addition to the abundance of campus-based programs in the state, here are two standout online bachelor’s degrees in engineering.
 Please note that a majority of online engineering programs are at the master’s degree level due to the hands-on nature of the fundamentals taught in undergraduate courses.